KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Significance:**
 Confirms that the Tulaytullah Weapon Series gives buff that re-snapshots every 10s.
-On paper it sounds good, but it's unreliable to snapshot any buffs that lasts less than 10s, because there is absolutely no indication whatsoever of when the buff re-snapshots.
+On paper it sounds good, but it's unreliable to snapshot any buff that lasts less than 10s, because there is absolutely no indication whatsoever of when the buff re-snapshots.

 ---